Prayer of Saint Ephrem: Liturgical usage

-At weekday services during Great Lent, the prayer is prescribed for each of the canonical hours and at the Divine Liturgy of the Presanctified Gifts.
+At weekday services during Great Lent, the prayer is prescribed for each of the canonical hours and (in some traditions) at the Divine Liturgy of the Presanctified Gifts.

 During the period of the Triodion, the prayer is first recited on Wednesday and Friday only on Cheesefare week and thereafter at every weekday service from vespers on the evening of the Sunday of Forgiveness, the service which begins Great Lent, through Wednesday of Holy Week.
 The prayer is not said on Saturdays and Sundays (vespers on Sunday evening is of Monday, since the Byzantine liturgical day begins at sunset), because these days are not strict fasting days (oil and wine are always permitted).
 This means that the weekends retain a festal character, even during the Great Fast, and the Divine Liturgy may be celebrated as usual.

 During the Nativity Fast, Dormition Fast and the Apostles' Fast, the lenten order of services may be used when the divine liturgy is not celebrated.
 In such an instance, the Prayer of St Ephrem is recited then, too.